Did you know that only 9% of the plastic ever made has been recycled?

 With most plastic still ending up in landfills or in the natural environment we need urgent action from individuals, businesses and governments if we're to curb the amount of plastic waste we produce.

 If you're trying to reduce your own plastic waste, one place you may feel a little stumped is in the bathroom.
 When it comes to hygiene and beauty products, plastic packaging is often hard to avoid.

 So, is it possible to reduce the amount of plastic polluting our soils and seas without sacrificing a beauty routine?
 We asked our Facebook followers to share their top tips for reducing plastic in the bathroom.

-Don’t forget to sign our petition asking for government legislation to reduce the amount of plastic washed down our drains and into our oceans.
+Don’t forget to sign our petition asking for government legislation to put an end to the plastic which is polluting our oceans and waterways, and harming wildlife.

 Biodegradable cotton buds

 Cotton buds are largely made of plastic, thanks to their polypropylene stem.
 They're one of the top 10 items found on beaches by volunteers for the Marine Conservation Society.
 People often wrongly flush them down the toilet and they end up passing through the sewage system and into the sea.
 They can be deadly to the unfortunate marine life that ingest them.

 The government has announced plans to ban these items.
 But why wait around for that to take effect?
 Ban them from your bathroom now.
 Instead, buy organic cotton buds with 100% biodegradable card sticks - available from supermarkets and chemists.